peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

     public static PeterO.Numbers.EDecimal Canonical(
         PeterO.Numbers.EDecimal ed);

-Returns a canonical version of the given arbitrary-precision number object.
+Returns a canonical version of the specified arbitrary-precision number object.
 In this method, this method behaves like the Copy method.

 <b>Parameters:</b>